OracleCPS/GGMicroservices/workshops/gg/README.md

 # Lab 8	Data Transformations

-- Demonstrating using OGG transformation capabilities like column concatenating, data masking and use of Tokens
+- Demonstrating use of OGG transformation capabilities like column concatenating, data masking and use of Tokens

 # Lab 9	Performance Metrics

-- View the replication in real time with the Metric Service with detailed replication statistics
+- View the detailed replication statistics in real-time with the Metric Service